AAAthenasty/ML_model_from_scratch/Assignment7 Hidden Markov Model/README.md

 # Forward Backward Algorithm

 Suppose we have a set of sequence consisting of T words,x1,...,xT.Each word is associated with a label Yt ∈ {1,...,J}.
 In the forward-backward algorithm we seek to approximate P (Yt | x1:T ) up to a multiplication constant.
+The forwardbackward.py use the parameter calculated in learnhmm.py and calculate forward and backward seprately and predict the tags of words.

 Besides, I assign tags using the minimum Bayes risk predictor.